wesslen/minimal-mistakes/_posts/2016-08-19-beer-tweeting-1.md

 ---
 layout: single
-title:  "Twitter Tutorial on Charlotte Beer Tweets: Part 1"
+excerpt: "A tutorial on Twitter Analytics using R: Part 1 - Time, Location and App"
+title:  "Beer in the Queen City: How Tweet It Is"
 categories: [twitter]
-tags: [api, data, geolocation, time]
+tags: [api, device, geolocation, time]
 ---

 ![Photograph by Eric Gaddy with Casting Shadows Photography](/images/charlottebeer.jpeg) Photograph by Eric Gaddy with [Casting Shadows Photography](http://castingshadowsphotography.com/)